-The metals I use:
+The metals we use:

 What is 14k gold-filled?

 Gold filled is an actual layer of gold which is bonded under pressure to a base metal.
 Gold filled is not to be confused with gold plating and is much superior to plating as gold filled literally has 100% more gold than gold plating.
-I do not use gold or silver plating in any of my designs.
+We do not use gold or silver plating in any of our designs.
 Like pure Gold, gold filled is tarnish resistant, does not flake off, rub off or turn your skin green!

 Gold filled is a great economical alternative to solid gold.